 If you have felt low or filled with despair, this pull wants you to know that joyous times are coming.

-Concerning your spiritual journey, this rune reversed indicates a need for you to push determinedly through any agitations or delusions you may experience.
+Concerning your spiritual journey, this rune reversal indicates a need for you to push determinedly through any agitations or delusions you may experience.

-Kenaz is a rune that symbolizes inspiration, vitality, improvement, and openings.
+Kenaz is a rune that symbolizes inspiration, vitality, improvement, and opening.
 It represents the banishment of darkness and the illumination of creativity and energy.

 Pulling this rune is a sign that you are in balance and harmony with the universe.
 You have been making positive progress with something that has been holding you back in the past.